 The next portion of our trip brings lots of adventure!
 We explore the world-renowned Waitomo Caves, home to glowworms and geological marvels.
 We even get the opportunity to rock climb and repel down waterfalls.
 On our way to the next destination, we stop to volunteer with the Kiwi Foundation and get a chance to see these endangered birds!
 We then head to the city of Taupo to explore the famous Huka Falls.

 The next part of our New Zealand journey takes us to the geothermal wonderland of the central North Island to gain a true appreciation for the Māori people and their unique culture in Rotorua and the Te Puia Marae.
 The local community welcomes us– sharing the spirit, legends, dance, song, food, vitality, and warmth that are the essence of New Zealand’s native Māori culture.
-We drive along the beautiful landscape, getting a taste of the country that brought us ‘The Lord of The Rings’.
+We drive along the beautiful landscape, getting a taste of the country that brought us ‘The Lord of The Rings’ (and a stop by the set of The Shire!).
 Our final New Zealand stop is Auckland, “the City of Sails.”
-On our last evening in New Zealand, we have time to explore and enjoy dinner in the heart of the city and to reflect on the first leg of this amazing journey.
+On our last evening in New Zealand, we have time to explore, and reflect on the first leg of this amazing journey.

-Working side-by-side with our Fijian friends, we help with Community Development projects, such as building a kindergarten, community center, or library for the village school.
-During our days here, we work on projects, learn about local customs, and participate in adventure activities such as SCUBA diving (optional activity)!
+Working side-by-side with our Fijian friends, we help with Community Development construction projects, such as building a kindergarten, community center, or library for the village school.
+We also so educational focused projects as we go into local Fijian classrooms.
+During our days here, we do community service, learn about local customs, and participate in adventure activities such as SCUBA diving (optional activity)!
 Our stay in Fiji provides us with the extraordinary experience of living a communal, village lifestyle.

 The Global Works chaperoned Group Flight departs from Los Angeles (LAX) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.